practicusai/docs/docs/tutorial/model.md

 ## (Optional) Explaining Models

-If you would like to build graphics that explains how your model works, please do the following.
+If you would like to build graphics that explain how your model works, please do the following.
 Please note that the free tier cloud capacity can take a long time to build these visualizations.

 - In the _Model_ dialog click on _Advanced Options_
 - Select _Explain_